Kinovea/kinovea-docs/source/advanced/remote_control.rst

 Control from other programs
 ===============================

-While Kinovea is running it is possible to send it commands from a third party application or script.
+While a Kinovea window is running it is possible to send it commands from a third party program or script.
-For example this can be used to trigger recording based on a software event.
+As an example this can be used to trigger recording based on a software event.

-The commands use the Windows messaging system and the :guilabel:`WM_COPYDATA` message.
+The commands use the Windows messaging system with the :guilabel:`WM_COPYDATA` message.
 The exact way to create these Windows messages depends on the programming language or platform used to write the third party application.
 Each command has to be sent separately.
 There is no return value.